rnealis/Raspberry-Pi-solar-weather-station/README.md

 Calculating how much power will be consumed by our system is a very important task so that we can provide the system with enough power to last through the dark winter of the polar environment.
 This task consumed most of our time and therefore the following page will outline the power consumption of a Raspberry Pi under different conditions.

+This project was a part completed as a part of one of Bates Colleges Electronics courses.

 ![Screen Shot 2019-05-22 at 10 12 10 AM](https://user-images.githubusercontent.com/50841778/58185280-c6887300-7c80-11e9-95bb-53747f5a6755.jpeg)

 **The image above is a very basic shcematic of what our circut looks like with all of its components**